kaldun-tech/buggy-to-bulletproof/chapters/ch01-why-testing-matters.md

 A simple change to a line of code can have massive implications, good or ill.
 A cliche well known by Spider-Man fans is “With great power comes great responsibility.”
 Software quality and security become increasingly important as software eats our world.

-This book aims to cut through the buzzwords and present you with the techniques your team needs to rise to this challenge as a software developer, quality assurance expert, or manager.
+This book aims to cut through the buzzwords and present you with the techniques your team needs to rise to this challenge as a software developer, operations, quality assurance expert, or manager.

 ### Buggy Software Leads Companies to Financial Ruin